Call for Proposals

 Further, in line with the Pandemic Fund’s medium-term Strategic Plan, additional emphasis will be placed on strengthening two cross-cutting enablers, National Public Health Institutes (or relevant public institutions) and regional/global networks, organizations, or hubs and the four underlying themes of the Strategic Plan.

-Unsuccessful applicants from the 1st and 2nd CfPs are encouraged to re-apply for this 3rd CfP.
+Unsuccessful Regional Entity applicants from the 1st and 2nd CfPs are encouraged to re-apply for this 3rd CfP.
 It is recommended that applicants review the feedback provided to them on their previous submission before re-applying and note changes to the Guidance Note, Application for Funding Template, and Scoring & Weighting Methodology.

 - December 19, 2024: